makbn/Clash-Of-Soldiers_java/README.md

 # Clash-Of-Soldiers_java

-COS is a simple Game like Clash of Clans that two soldier in two team should collect golds and build new bank tower and update goldmines
+Clash of Soldiers is a simple Game like Clash of Clans that two soldier in two team should collect golds and build new bank tower and update goldmines